Deep Insights into Cognitive Decline: A Survey of Leveraging Non-Intrusive Modalities with Deep Learning Techniques: Acknowledgments

 \section{Acknowledgments}

-This work has been funded by the Valencian regional government CIAICO/2022/132 Consolidated group project AI4Health, by Valencian government and International Center for Aging Research ICAR funded project ``IASISTEM''.
+This work was supported by the Spanish State Research Agency (AEI) under grant: GEMELIA PID2024-161711OB-I00; and ERDF/EU.
+Additionally, it received support from the CIAICO/2022/132 Consolidated group project ``AI4Health'',funded by the Valencian government and International Center for Aging Research ICAR funded project ``IASISTEM''.
+This work is also a part of the ENIA Chair of Artificial Intelligence from the University of Alicante (TSI-100927-2023-6) funded by the Recovery, Transformation and Resilience Plan from the European Union Next Generation through the Ministry for Digital Transformation and the Civil Service.
 This work has also been supported by a Spanish national and a regional grant for PhD studies, FPU21/00414, and CIACIF/2022/175.